Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 )
 dataset = CacheDataset(..., transform=train_trans)
 ```
-Here we convert to PyTorch `Tensor` with `EnsureTyped` transform, and move data to GPU device with `ToDeviced` transform. `CacheDataset` caches the transform results until `ToDeviced`, so it is in GPU memory.
+Here we convert to PyTorch `Tensor` with `EnsureTyped` transform and move data to GPU device with `ToDeviced` transform. `CacheDataset` caches the transform results until `ToDeviced`, so it is in GPU memory.
 Then in every epoch, the program fetches cached data from GPU memory and only execute the random transform `RandCropByPosNegLabeld` on GPU device directly.

-## Leverage multi-GPUs
+## Leveraging multi-GPU

 When we have fully utilized a single GPU during training, a natural optimization idea is to partition the dataset and execute model training in parallel on multiple GPUs.